 Staunton Hill is a movie by Pittsburgh based director, George Cameron Romero, about a group of hikers who unwittingly become involved with a diabolical body-part dealing family.

 Supposedly set in 1969, a group 20-something friends are hitchhiking to a rally.
-The group includes Cole, played by David Rountree (xXx: State of the Union), who also wrote the movie.
+The group includes Cole, played by David Rountree (Cut!), who also wrote the movie.
 Jordan (Cristen Coopen- Road Trip), Boone (Kiko Ellsworth- Bad Boys 2), Raina (Christine Carlo- General Hospital TV series), and Trish (Paula Rhodes- Shuffle).
 The friends are picked up by kind stranger Quintin (Charlie Bodin- Transformers) who offers to take them to the rally.

 The ride doesn’t last long, as while on the back roads, Quintin’s truck overheats and they are forced to walk, reaching a farm and spending the night in what they assume is a deserted barn.
 The next morning, they meet the farm’s deranged inhabitants, Buddy (B.J.
 Hendricks), Louise (Kathy Lamkin- The Texas Chainsaw Massacre 2003, The Texas Chainsaw Massacre: The Beginning 2006), and Geraldine (Sherry Weston- In the Eyes of a Killer), and the young travelers soon get the terrible feeling that something is wrong in Staunton Hill.